 And the food updates continue.

 This was the first of our dehydrated sauces that we received.
-The bulk of our dehydrated meals are sauces that we bought from Wh0le Foods and then paired with grains, veggies, and sometimes meat.
+The bulk of our dehydrated meals are sauces that we bought from Whole Foods and then paired with grains, veggies, and sometimes meat.
 In this case it was a Carribean curry paired with quinoa, peas, potatoes, chicken, onions, green onions, and leeks.
-These meals were quite simple to make, we would buy a couple of sauces when we were at the store doing our grocery shopping for the week, then dehydrate them when we got home.
-I would then make a batch of a grains, dehydrate it, and split it up amongst some of the sauces.
+These meals were quite simple to make.
+We would buy a couple of sauces when we were at the store doing our grocery shopping for the week and dehydrate them when we got home.
+Then I would make a batch of a grains, dehydrate it, and split it up amongst a couple dehydrated sauces.
 Figuring out how to rehydrate this meal so that it tasted like grains with a sauce on it, not a curry soup, was a little trickier.
-We ended up cooking the grains and veggies in the pot with water for a little while, waiting until there seemed the right amount of water left for the sauce.
+We ended up cooking the grains and veggies in the pot with water for a little while, waiting until there seemed like the right amount of water leftover for the sauce.
 Then we tore the sauce leather up into little bits and added it in.
 It was delicious, but definitely a little bit watery, so getting the amount of water right is going to be a challenge.
-The quinoa, even though I cooked it and dehydrated it, still took a little while to rehydrate.
+The quinoa, even though I cooked it and dehydrated it, still took a while to rehydrate.
 Overall a success and I cannot wait to try our other sauce leather meals.

 Cuban Beans and Rice: